libAtoms/ExtXYZ.jl/README.md

 ## Related packages

 The [JuLIP.jl](https://github.com/JuliaMolSim/JuLIP.jl) package is an optional - but recommended - companion.
-JuLIP can use `ExtXYZ.jl` to read and write extended XYZ files and convert/to from `JuLIP.Atom` instances.
+JuLIP will shortly be able to use `ExtXYZ.jl` to read and write extended XYZ files and convert/to from `JuLIP.Atoms` instances, using the functions `JuLIP.read_extxyz()` and `JuLIP.write_extxyz()`.

-- `JuLIP.XYZ.read_extxyz()` and `JuLIP.XYZ.write_extxyz()` contain functionality to convert `ExtXYZ.jl` dictionaries to/from `JuLIP.Atoms` instances.

-Please open issues/PRs with suggestions of other packages it would be useful to provide interfaces to.
+Please open issues/PRs here with suggestions of other packages it would be useful to provide interfaces to.

 ## Basic Usage